florian-vuillemot/Infinity-Storage/postgresql/README.md

 When your configuration is ok you can install postgres on the master and the slave by running `salt-ssh -i {your machine} state.highstate` on each machines.

-Now, you have to create the backup from the master to the slave, for do that run: `salt-ssh -i master state.apply backup_to_slave`.
+Now, you have to create the backup from the master to the slave, for do that run: `salt-ssh -i master state.apply backup_to_slave`. **Warning:** You have to configure your SSH key between host.
+Moreoever you have set a password for the user postgres.
+In case of problem, run manually the `.sh` script.

-Then run the slave recovery with: `salt-ssh -i master state.apply slave_recovery`.
+Then run the slave recovery with: `salt-ssh -i slave state.apply slave_recovery`.

 Ressources:
   - https://www.digitalocean.com/community/tutorials/how-to-set-up-master-slave-replication-on-postgresql-on-an-ubuntu-12-04-vps